Conduit Avenue: History

 In the early 1930s, it was proposed to convert the Conduit Boulevard route between Linden Boulevard and Laurelton Boulevard/Brookville Boulevard into a state parkway, with North and South Conduit Avenues created as service roads for the parkway.
-The purpose of the project was to create express highway links between Brooklyn and Long Island, via Linden Boulevard, Sunrise Highway, and the Southern State Parkway.
+The purpose of the project was to create express highway links between Brooklyn and Nassau County, via Linden Boulevard, Sunrise Highway, and the Southern State Parkway.
 The original 1931 plans, known as the Southern State Parkway extension, called for an arterial road adjacent to the existing narrow Sunrise Highway.
 Later plans called for a parkway.
 As early as July 1934, land was acquired via eminent domain to widen Conduit Boulevard and build the new parkway.
 The project would become the Southern Parkway section of the Belt Parkway, which would connect to the Belt system's Laurelton Parkway at Brookville Boulevard and feed into the Southern State Parkway.
-In justifying the conversion of the Conduit route into part of the Belt system, NYC Parks commissioner Robert Moses cited the "approximately 10,000,000 cars" traveling the route on an annual basis, and the need for a highway link between Brooklyn and Long Island to create "the ultimate circumferential boulevard."
+In justifying the conversion of the Conduit route into part of the Belt system, New York City Parks commissioner Robert Moses cited the "approximately 10,000,000 cars" traveling the route on an annual basis, and the need for a highway link between Brooklyn and Long Island to create "the ultimate circumferential boulevard."

 North and South Conduit Avenue were constructed as service roads along with the Southern Parkway.
 Shortly after the opening of the Belt Parkway system in 1940, Conduit Boulevard west of the parkway was expanded into a six-lane highway, with the right-of-way widened to create the grassy median.
-The project was undertaken in conjunction with the widening of Atlantic Avenue and grade separation of the LIRR Atlantic Branch.
+The project was undertaken in conjunction with the widening of Atlantic Avenue and grade separation of the Long Island Rail Road's Atlantic Branch.